-Most people are familiar with traditional soft lenses, which provide clear vision for many individuals with nearsightedness and farsightedness.
+Most people are familiar with traditional soft lenses, which provide clear vision for those who are nearsighted or farsighted.

 What are Scleral Lenses?

-Patients with sensitive eyes or corneal abnormalities may benefit from custom-designed scleral lenses, which provide crisp vision as well as comfort, thanks to their unique design.
+Patients with sensitive eyes or corneal abnormalities may benefit from custom-designed scleral lenses, which provide crisp vision and comfort thanks to their unique design.

-Scleral lenses are usually recommended for those with keratoconus, severe dry eye syndrome, hard-to-fit eyes or astigmatism who find it difficult or impossible to wear standard contact lenses.
+Scleral lenses are usually recommended for those with keratoconus, severe dry eye syndrome, astigmatism or anyone who find it difficult or impossible to wear standard contact lenses.

 Scleral lenses are large gas permeable lenses that vault over the cornea and rest on the sclera, the white part of the eye, instead of the cornea.
 This creates a new optical surface and prevents corneal irritation.
-Furthermore, a reservoir of pure saline solution between the back surface of the lens and the front of the cornea keeps the eye hydrated.
+Furthermore, a reservoir of pure saline solution between the back surface of the lens and the front of the cornea keeps the eye hydrated all day long.

 Benefits of Wearing Scleral Lenses